 You can look forward to enjoying the best of Rome's Mediterranean climate in September, which means, you won't need to pack many layers to stay comfortable.
 Be sure to pack a couple of pairs of shorts, T-shirts, long pants, and long-sleeved shirts to accommodate the warmer daytime temperatures and cooler nighttime temperatures.
 You'll also want to bring comfortable shoes, beachwear, and maybe even hiking gear depending on what you plan to do during your trip.

 September Events in Rome

 While the throngs of summer tourists may have left the city and local schoolchildren have mostly returned to their studies, you'll still find plenty of great events all month long.
 During 2020, many of these events may be canceled or postponed.
 Be sure to check the official websites of the organizers for the latest details.

-Widescreen movies are shown outdoors during Isola Del Cinema on Tiberina Island almost every night in the summer.
-At this celebration of Italian cinema, you can watch films made by both legendary and emerging filmmakers.
-This is part of Estate Romana, or Roman summer, which also includes concerts, theater, and other cultural events.
+- Movies at Isola Del Cinema: Widescreen movies are shown outdoors during Isola Del Cinema on Tiberina Island almost every night in the summer, which includes September.
+It's a part of Estate Romana, or Roman summer, a series of organized festivals concerts, theater performances, and other cultural events.

-Beginning in late September, the RomaEuropa Festival features cutting-edge local and international performances of dance, theatre, music, and film, as well as visual arts installations at venues across the city.
-In 2018, it will be held from September 19 through November 25.
+- RomaEuropa Festival: Beginning in late September, the RomaEuropa Festival features cutting-edge local and international performances of dance, theatre, music, and film, as well as visual arts installations at venues across the city.

-The four-day Taste of Roma festival is a foodie's paradise that happens the third weekend of September.
-You can sample food from some of Rome's top chefs and take Italian cooking courses.
-More than 28,000 people attend the event, which is held on the grounds of the Auditorium Parco della Musica, in Rome's Flaminio neighborhood.
+- Taste of Roma: During the third weekend of September, you can sample food from some of Rome's top chefs, take Italian cooking classes, and watch live demonstrations of some of the latest culinary trends on the grounds of the Auditorium Parco della Musica in Rome's Flaminio neighborhood.